inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_sqs_queue.md

 end
 ```

-Use `should_not` to test the entity should not exist.
+Use `should_not` to test that a Principal with all permissions should not exist.

 ```ruby
 describe aws_sqs_queue('https://sqs.ap-southeast-2.amazonaws.com/1212121/MyQueueWhichDoesntExist') do